Teaching Ambassador Fellowship

 Educational Values/Philosophy: As an educational leader, it is Grode’s goal for students to view the world with critical minds and be inspired and prepared to be agents of positive change in their communities and in the world at large.

-Achievements: In 2008, Grode was honored with ASCD's Outstanding Young Educator Award (OYEA).
+Achievements:: In 2013, the New Jersey Charter Schools Association honored Grode was with the 2013 Administrator of the Year Award, and in 2008, Grode was honored with ASCD's Outstanding Young Educator Award (OYEA).
 Additional honors have included the 2008 Eva's Village Service Award, a Promising Practices Award through the Character Education Partnership (CEP) and the Pennsylvania Governor's Award for Excellence in Community Outreach.

 Affiliations: Association for Supervision and Curriculum Development

 Education: Grode received a Bachelor of Arts in Education from Boston College's Lynch School of Education.
 While teaching, she went on to earn a Master of Arts in Arts and Humanities from Columbia University's Teachers College.
-At present, she is completing a Master of Arts in Urban Educational Leadership at New Jersey City University.
+More recently, she completed a Master of Arts in Urban Educational Leadership at New Jersey City University.

 Areas of Interest/Expertise: